edmond-khoo-rp/myModuleGradeCalculator/README.md

-This project is inspired by https://plsgrade.me/ and hosted at https://mymodulegradecalculator.netlify.app/
+This project idea is inspired by https://plsgrade.me/ and motivated by my students.
+Live demo hosted at https://mymodulegradecalculator.netlify.app/, you can fork and self-host too.

 Don’t wait until the last minute.
 It’s still not too late to start now!